openseg-group/openseg.pytorch/MODEL_ZOO.md

 ## COCO-Stuff

-The models are trained and tested with input size of 520x520.
+The models are trained with input size of 520x520, and tested with original size.

 Checkpoints should be put under `~/checkpoints/coco_stuff`.